Automattic/vip-governance-plugin/README.md

 }
 ```

-With this default rule set, you'll get the following rules:
+With this rule set, the following rules will apply:

-- All blocks are allowed to be inserted across all the roles.
+- All blocks can be inserted across all the roles.
-  - There are no restrictions, including on what children are allowed under a block.
+- No restrictions apply for what's allowed under a block.
-  - The ability to use the code editor, and to move/unlock blocks is enabled for everyone
+- The code editor is accessible for everyone.
+- Blocks can be locked, unlocked and moved.

 #### Restrictions